ec500-software-engineering/project-16-NYC-Taxi-Fare-Prediction/README.md

 Project overview:
 https://www.kaggle.com/c/new-york-city-taxi-fare-prediction

 We will build a mobile app that predict the fare amount (inclusive of tolls) for a taxi ride in New York City given the pickup and dropoff locations.
+Our app would ask Google to figure out how to predict the estimated fare amount by using a few features to determine the expected fare amount.
+The information that Google has obtained are past taxi rides that include:Pickup Time/Date, Pickup Latitude/Longitude, Dropoff Latitude/Longitude, Passenger Count, Fare Amount.

 # User stories:
 As a passenger，I would like to know my estimated taxi fare which is as more precise as possible.